 Now comes the hard part.
 To really personalize a customer’s experience you need to know more about them, and the best way to learn more is by collecting more complete data.
 There are two main ways to collect this data: automated tracking, and manual data input.

 “78.6% of consumers only like to engage with brands using coupons or other offers if they are personalized” (source)

-Automated tracking is great for collecting large amounts of data such as product usage, purchase history and behavioural patterns.
+Automated tracking is great for collecting large amounts of data such as product usage, purchase history and behavioral patterns.
 This data is extremely valuable as it isn’t corrupted by a customers perception and can help you understand customers habits even better than they do.
-Automated tracking can be performed by third party tools or built in house at a company.
+Automated tracking can be performed by third-party tools or built in house at a company.